LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 # Hello World around programming languages
 ### CSharp
-Contains a .CS file with de basic "Hello World!" script.
+Contains a .CS file with the basic "Hello World!" script.
+### Java
+Contains a .java file with the basic "Hello Wordl!" script.